camilochaves10/Grocery-Store-Forecasting/README.md

 This project forecasts retail product demand using **PySpark + XGBoost** and presents the results in an interactive **Streamlit dashboard**.

-To run, from the project root directory type: streamlit run app/streamlit_app.py
+To run, from the project root directory type: \n streamlit run app/streamlit_app.py

 The workflow has two main parts: